Table of Contents

 Residues data from a well-designed residues decline trial are also likely to be used to determine an export slaughter interval for the product.
 To establish the export slaughter interval, it may be necessary for you to monitor the residues decline profile until it reaches concentrations below the maximum residue limit or the limit of quantification.

-In any submission for registration, you should address three aspects unique to dairy animals:
+In any submission for registration, you should address 3 aspects unique to dairy animals:

 Food-safety studies should establish the minimum recommended treatment-to-birthing interval during which application or administration of a product is appropriate.
 Normal animal husbandry practices should be considered.